Julia-Wagner/PawfectMatch/README.md

 ## **Dogs**

 Only shelters can create dogs.
 They have a link in the navbar that takes them to the *Dogs* page.
 There all dogs that the logged-in shelter created are shown and they see a button to create a new dog.
+To display dogs, the reusable React component *Dog* is used.

 ![Dogs page](docs/screenshots/dogs_page.png)\
 *Dogs page on a desktop*